International soul singer Latasha Lee gives shout out to Tauranga

 Tourism Bay of Plenty head of consumer marketing Kath Low said social media helps boost Tauranga's reputation around the world.

-"VLOG's (video blog) such as Latasha's are fundamental to helping build Tauranga's reputation as both an exciting and diverse destination, and a warm and welcoming city where world-class events are successfully hosted," Low said.
+"VLOGs (video blogs) such as Latasha's are fundamental to helping build Tauranga's reputation as both an exciting and diverse destination, and a warm and welcoming city where world-class events are successfully hosted," Low said.

 "We know that people have always loved sharing photos and videos taken of their travels.
 What social media has done is to facilitate and expand people's ability to share travel experiences with a wider audience more than ever before – a rapidly developing component alongside the traditional word-of-mouth.